Terms and Conditions

 - Assist with the general administration for all clubs and societies.

-- Ensure results are submitted in a timely fashion to the Student Activities Administrator and Sports Results page
+- Ensure results are submitted in a timely fashion to the Opportunities Administrator

 - Ensure minibus are run and maintained in a safe and legal fashion.

 - The Union will, where possible, source appropriate drop off and pick up points, away from local residents (for example, Old Sessions House).